Pere Ubu gets through the day Screenshot

 Availability & questions of Ubu Time

-Letter dated JAN 15 1990
+Letter dated Jan 15 1990

 1. Ubu was reformed on a project year basis.
-(A project year is longer than 12 months.)
+(A project year is longer than twelve months.)
 A project year is determined by an lp lifetime which in practice seems to begin with the actual studio recording (the point at which money comes due from a record company) and end with the last required group work in support of the lp.
 During a project year a band member keeps himself available for Ubu work.
 At the end of a project year a member can choose to not re-up.

 2. In practice, members consult with the Directors of Ubu Projex & so far as possible mutually agreed schedules are arrived at.
 It has been clearly stated & accepted that the onus is with the individual member to clear his schedule with the Directors of Ubu Projex before committing to personal work.
 If necessary, members are left out of sub-projects when scheduling conflicts arise & the promotional or business opportunity available is judged to be too important to pass up.